 Why do conflicts at the workplace occur?

-According to a 2014 study in New Zealand, 24% of employees surveyed had at least one disagreement or argument at work that was serious enough to impact their ability to do their job.
+According to a 2014 study in New Zealand, a quarter of the employees surveyed had at least one disagreement or argument at work that was serious enough to impact their ability to do their job.
 The top sources of conflict were all work-related – differences in opinions about how to perform a task (21%), procedures or policies not being followed (17%), and working conditions and hours (14%).
 However, the next biggest reasons for conflict can be characterized as relationship conflict, namely personality clashes or bullying (13%) and a bad attitude towards co-workers (10%).
 These types of workplace conflicts are especially detrimental and unproductive, as they have nothing to do with the actual work.
 Alarmingly, another multi-country survey found that personality clashes accounted for 49% of all conflicts in the workplace.

 It is also worth noting that there are gender differences involved in the workplace conflict dynamic.
 The study found that men tend to experience conflict in the workplace more often than women.
 But while men are more likely to argue over task-related issues, conflicts between women tend to be more personal – mostly over bullying or a personality clash.